Warning: The terrible Egyptian Pyramid visit; scam warning ; deception

 Alexandria.
 Yellow trams (streetcars) from the 1930s are exciting and great fun, they look like they have just landed there from a Disney cartoon movie.
 Great for all tram aficiaonados.

-The author exploring an Alexandria street market, behaving like a 1880s Gentleman Tourist, with friendly locals all saying "Welcome!" at every street corner.
+The author exploring an Alexandria street market, behaving like a 1880s Death On The Nile style Gentleman Tourist, with friendly locals all saying "Welcome!" at every street corner.

-Moi trying to step carefully over mountains of filth and debris.
-Busy counting the countless flies, flies flies, flies, flies.
+Moi trying to step carefully over mountains of slippery filth and debris.
+Busy counting the countless millions of flies, flies flies, flies, flies.
 Looking with each step for a reasonably clean place to set my two feet.

-The rabbits and chicken are dumb and stay put.
+The rabbits and chicken are dumb and stay put, waiting for death.
 Run baby, run!

 Friendly people.
 Friendly chickens magically stay where they are.
 As do the rabbits.
 Their days are counted.
-Flies not visible here.
+Flies not visible in this photograph.
+Even more flies at the open air slaughter place with walls brown & black from stale blood.
+Yum!

-Incredible sqalor, indescribable filth (not quite so visible here) and millions of flies (not visible here).
+This is the market pavement.
+Incredible sqalor, indescribable filth and millions of flies (not visible here).
 My first collision with a bit of the third world.
 Ouch.
 Have you ever seen an open air slaughterhouse?
-Come to this market.
+Come to this market, and get a Scary Movie experience.

-Just like in a cartoon: A family of 4 Egyptian cows transported in a small open Chevrolet van.
+OMG...
+Just like in a newspaper cartoon: A family of 4 Egyptian cows transported in a small open Chevrolet van.
 On the highway from Giza to Alexandria.
-At one moment full of tension head of the the biggest cow almost hit the body of a passing pedestrian walking towards the road when passing by a parked car.
+The head sticks out almost 1 meter.
+The horn acts like a dagger.
+Yohoo!
+At one moment full of tension the head of the the biggest cow almost raked the upper body of a passing pedestrian walking towards the road tarmac when passing by a parked car.
 Interesting stuff happening in Egypt!

 Plan B: watch my powerpoint presentations at home!
 Click Powerpoint presentation about Egypt.